 The Gay Games are an international event, which welcome and encourage participation of athletes from countries where discrimination against homosexuals is part of the law, in some places even punishable by death.

-One of the missions of the Gay Games is to combat homophobia and transphobia by providing visibility for the countless LGBT+ athletes.
+One of the missions of the Gay Games is to combat homophobia and transphobia by providing visibility for the countless LGBTQ+ athletes.

 Aren’t the Gay Games just a sort of ghetto for gays and lesbians?